 J P St Aubyn

-James Piers St Aubyn (1815-95) was the son of a vicar and related to Lord St Leven of St Michael’s Mount, Cornwall, which he was to restore and extend.
-He was a pupil of Thomas Fulljames of Gloucester (1808-74) and became both Surveyor to the Middle Temple, where he had his London office, and advisory architect to the ICBS.
-From 1885 he had a partner, Henry John Wadling (1844-1918), who gradually took over the practice and continued it under the same name after St Aubyn’s death.
-Particularly in his earlier career St Aubyn restored many churches in Cornwall, Gloucestershire and Somerset, mainly from Devonport where he had a second office.
-The practice was primarily concerned with work on churches and as his reputation grew, he ranged more widely to other parts of south and eastern England and even to the north.
-However, his work was not entirely limited to churches; in Somerset, he was associated with the development as a resort of Minehead for the Luttrell estate and he designed both public and commercial buildings.
+ames Piers St Aubyn (1815-95) was the son of Rev Robert St Aubyn, vicar of Powick, Worcestershire who was related to Lord St Leven of St Michael’s Mount, Cornwall, which the son was to restore and extend.
+He was a pupil of Thomas Fulljames of Gloucester (see seoarate entry) and became both Surveyor to the Middle Temple, where he was involved in the restoration of the Temple church and had his London office, and an advisory architect to the ICBS.
+From 1885 he had a partner, Henry John Wadling (see separate entry), who gradually took over the practice and continued it under the same name after St Aubyn’s death.
+Particularly in his earlier career St Aubyn worked on many churches in Cornwall, where he is reputed to have restored 78 churches and designed 20 new ones, as well as some in Gloucestershire and Somerset.
+Such work was undertaken mainly from Devonport, in the development of which on family land he played a significant part and where he had a second office.
+The chief interest of the practice was churches and as his reputation grew, he ranged more widely in his later years to other parts of south and eastern England and even to the north.
+However, his work was not limited to churches; in Somerset, he was associated with the development as a resort of Minehead for the Luttrell estate and he is said to have designed 25 country houses as well as public and commercial buildings.

 Restored: Rudgwick (1887-88); Slaugham (1880)